|Head of Faculty||Mrs A Ndewere|

-For the more able students in Key Stage 4, they also follow the FSMQ (OCR) Additional Mathematics or GCSE Further Maths course alongside the GCSE, giving them experience of A Level work.
-These courses are provided by OCR and AQA respectively.
-Those students who cannot access the curriculum are entered for the Entry Level Certificate.
+For the more able students in Key Stage 4, they also follow GCSE Further Maths course alongside the GCSE, giving them experience of A Level work.
+Those students who cannot access the curriculum are entered for the Entry Level Certificate as well.

-This is a linear course which means that students’ knowledge will be assessed through a final examination which is made up of two written papers, a calculator and non-calculator.
+GCSE Maths is a linear course which means that students’ knowledge will be assessed through a final exam which is made up of three written papers, two calculator and one non-calculator.

 KEY STAGE 5 Curriculum and Assessment:

-Each year students have the opportunity to take part in the UK National Maths Challenges.
+UKMT Mathematics Challenge - each year students have the opportunity to take part in the UK National Maths Challenges (junior and senior).
 We have had winners at all levels including students who went on to participate in international challenges.